twood02/webtemplate/wiki/benchmark/benchmark.md

 This AWS solution integrates various AWS services to simulate different workloads and determines your application’s behavior.
 That helps in identifying the bottlenecks before releasing the application.
 In other words, how the application is going to perform in production and at scale.

-This solution uses Elastic Container Services to spin up containers that will create hundreds of connections to your end point.
+This solution uses Amazon Elastic Container service ([Amazon ECS](https://aws.amazon.com/ecs/)) to spin up containers that will create hundreds of connections to your end point.

 The following diagram shows the architecture of this solution: